 - your fears or feelings interfered with your ability to ask questions;

 - you thought of the most important questions after your appointment?

 Consultation Planning will help you through a step-by-step process to create an organized list of questions for your next major medical appointment.
 This will help you get the answers you need in order to be able to make good decisions.

 Support groups provide emotional and social support for those newly diagnosed, those undergoing treatment, as well as those with post-treatment issues.
 The Project offers support groups focusing on breast cancer and gynecologic cancer.
 A list of support groups is available on our Support Groups page.

-An information library, containing the area's most extensive collection of topics on breast cancer and breast health issues, is available for public use.
+An information library, containing the area's most extensive collection of cancer-related topics, particularly breast cancer, and healthy survivorship is available for public use.

 The Project's educational newsletter provides in-depth articles on breast cancer, breast health, gynecologic cancer, and related issues.

 The Project's breast forms and wigs closet contains breast forms, bras and other accessories for use after mastectomies and lumpectomies, as well as wigs for women experiencing hair loss due to chemotherapy.